Xilinx/PYNQ/docs/source/pynq_remote/quickstart.rst

 Quick Start
 ===========

-This page shows the fastest way to get up and running with PYNQ.remote.
+This page how to get started with PYNQ.remote.
 We will use the ZCU104 and the `PYNQ-HelloWorld <https://github.com/Xilinx/PYNQ-HelloWorld>`_ overlay as an example, but the steps are similar for other supported AMD adaptive SoCs and overlays.
-See :doc:`status` for a list of supported platforms.

 Prerequisites
 -------------